 This group contains grades that have had the distribution of their binder phase modified in such a way as to create a material with properties different in the surface zone compared with the bulk.

 This entirely new concept, developed by Hyperion Materials & Technologies, enables components to be produced that contain distinct microstructural zones, each with different binder content.
 Thus, each zone has different properties – hence the term “Dual Property”.

-Hyperion DP Carbide
+Hyperion DP carbide

-For conventional Cemented Carbides, wear resistance and toughness are related in such a manner that an improvement in one property results in a deterioration in the other.
+For conventional cemented carbides, wear resistance and toughness are related in such a manner that an improvement in one property results in a deterioration in the other.

-Carbide having such a distribution of properties has high wear resistance at the surface combined with a tough core.
+Cemented carbide having such a distribution of properties has high wear resistance at the surface combined with a tough core.
 These materials have therefore been given the designation DP – Dual Property.
 Carbide component’s initial application area was in rock drilling.
 Other applications of carbide components, such as tools for tube and wire drawing and cold heading dies, have also confirmed improved performance.